u8array/ZebraPrintLab/README.md

 The label dimensions and print resolution are shown in the header (`width × height mm · dpmm`).
 Click on them to adjust.

 The print resolution (dpmm = dots per millimeter) must match your printer.
 Common values: 6 dpmm (152 dpi), 8 dpmm (203 dpi), 12 dpmm (300 dpi), 24 dpmm (600 dpi).
-Check your printer's manual if unsure — 8 dpmm is the most common.
+Check your printer's manual if unsure; 8 dpmm is the most common.

 ### 2. Add objects